Risycor Continuous Corrosion Monitors, introduced by HASL in January 2017, is our most recent innovative addition to the portfolio.

 Alternatively all the units are available via NBS Source Create / Chorus clause 90 65 55 475 or Pr _80_51_51_15 please let me know should you wish a copy of this template or it’s syndicated to our website below.

-We recently presented the inaugural BESA Lockdown Learning webinar during the COVID-19 pandemic which included a collaborative presentation with Geberit’s Paul Ashby and is available to register to view here.
+We recently presented the inaugural BESA Lockdown Learning webinar during the COVID-19 pandemic which included a collaborative presentation with Geberit’s Paul Ashby and is available on the new BESA Academy to register to view here.
 Make it Right in regards to Precision Carbon Steel is introduced by Paul followed by extracts from our presentation.

-In order to best understand the benefits of being #RisyCord HASL offers either a FREE of charge CIBSE accredited Continual Professional Development (CPD) entitled Preventing Corrosion with Continuous Monitoring or alternatively a product Toolbox session to suit the audience where product application is discussed in more detail.
+In order to best understand the benefits of being #RisyCord HASL offers a combination of two FREE of charge CIBSE accredited Continual Professional Development (CPD’s) entitled Preventing Corrosion with Continuous Monitoring and/or Don’t Take a Chance on Corrosion.
+Change!
+Alternatively a separate product Toolbox session to suit the audience where product application is discussed in more detail.

 This can be arranged either in your office or on site and shared with UK colleagues via video conferencing if appropriate.
 Clearly more and more offices are using virtual meeting platforms so If you are interested in such a presentation please contact [email protected]